Inityx/singularity/README.md

 # singularity
-Singularity chess in HTML5 and JavaScript.
+Singularity Chess written in HTML5 Canvas and Vanilla JavaScript.